The Best Technology for Online Business

 Building a website that is highly service-oriented is a must.
 This is where your customers will engage, search for products, and also make purchases, by using simple tools to automate the interaction you can provide 24/7 service and increase your sales.

-Automated chatbots, live chat, social messaging, contact forms, explainer videos, all provide a way to engage with customers quickly.
+Automated chatbots, live chat, social messaging, contact forms, and explainer videos, all provide a way to engage with customers quickly.

 Also, use a Customer Relationship Management (CRM) tool to centrally manage your customer interactions including sales history, pipelines, and uncovering trends in revenue.